chubby-c-a-t/proton-ge-isolated-launcher/README.md

 proton-ge-isolated-launcher.desktop
 ```

-This file requires manual adjustment of the `Exec=` path (`/path/to/proton-ge-isolated-launcher.sh %f`) and is included to demonstrate how context-menu integration (e.g., “Right-Click to Sandbox”) can be established within a Linux desktop environment.
+This file requires manual adjustment of the `Exec=` path (`/path/to/proton-ge-isolated-launcher.sh %f`) and is included to demonstrate how context-menu integration (e.g. “Right-Click to Sandbox”) can be established within a Linux desktop environment to offer convenience running Window's executable files.

 ---

 ## AI-Assistance Transparency

-AI tools were utilized to assist in the rapid development of the accompanying bash script.
-All logic, including CLI syntax regression troubleshooting, was reviewed, tested, and validated manually.
+AI tools were utilised to assist in the development of the accompanying bash script.
+All logic was reviewed and validated manually.

 ---